MP Core

 -

-by identifying biases, verifying sources, and evaluating the credibility of news content.
+Identifying biases, verifying sources, and evaluating the credibility of news content.

 -

-by exploring international events and their implications for cross-cultural dialogue.
+Exploring international events and their implications for cross-cultural dialogue.

 Contextual Analysis

-through examining the social, historical, and cultural contexts shaping news narratives.
+Examining the social, historical, and cultural contexts shaping news narratives.

 Persuasive Communication Mastery

-via structured debates, persuasive writing, and evidence-based argumentation.
+Structured debates, persuasive writing, and evidence-based argumentation.

 3